 Actually, the most concrete evidence we have for the set point theory comes from animal, not human, studies.
 Way back in 1979, researchers ran a study on rats in order to answer some questions about body weight regulation.
 The rats gained weight on a high-calorie diet and lost weight on a low-calorie diet, which was expected.
 But surprisingly, the vast majority of the rats returned to their original weight when they went back to eating their usual food.
 Other animal studies have backed this up.

 But, high-quality human studies on set point weight are lacking.
 One 2020 review goes over the existing evidence and theories that exist.
 Essentially, the authors say that there’s not enough evidence to confirm or deny the set point weight theory.
-But, they do go into the various

 The authors actually use the term “settling point” instead of “set point.”
 Why?
 Because a “set point” is usually something that’s externally controlled (like setting your thermostat to whatever temperature you want), whereas a settling point is where a dynamic system naturally settles.
 I think that’s interesting, because it reiterates the fact that you can’t CHOOSE your settling point.
 Still, I’ll keep using the term “set point” in this article, because it’s the one most of us use.

 What does set point theory have to do with intuitive eating and HAES?

 One central idea of intuitive eating is that you don’t need to be hypervigilant about what you eat.
 You don’t need to put lots of thought and effort into controlling your body size.
 Your body is smart.
 It knows what it needs in order to stay healthy.

 When you first start intuitive eating, your weight might fluctuate.
 If you were extremely restrictive, you might gain weight.
 If you were struggling with bingeing, you might lose weight.
 Or, your weight might remain pretty stable from the start.